 The companies try to improve, every day, and apply the methodologies that are developed in the professional environment.
 One of the most recent changes in this scenario has been the incorporation of Lean Startup techniques in the work routine.

 Lean Startup seeks to reduce the time and cost of product development.
 Avoid that the process does not get stuck in the creation phase of the products or services.
-In this article, we will discuss what Lean startup is, what does it do for your company and the main benefits of applying the Lean Startup methodology to companies.
+In this article, we will discuss what Lean startup is, what does it do for your company the gear hungry and the main benefits of applying the Lean Startup methodology to companies.

 Table of Contents